mscharmann/ASAP/README.md

 - mapped reads by HISAT2 in .BAM format
 - read mapping statistics
 - variants in .VCF format
-- SNP-level parental allele counts for each progeny
+- SNP-level parental allele counts for each progeny, classified by how they were informative.
-- gene-level parental allele statistics for each progeny, including chi-squared test for deviation from expected maternal proportion
+- gene-level parental allele statistics for each progeny, including chi-squared test for deviation from expected maternal proportion, done on the counts of parental alleles (mean count over all informative bi-allelic SNPs per gene)

 ## 0. setup
 create a conda environment